lesbiannix/lpkg/docs/METADATA_PIPELINE.md

 - **Source links via tables** – some MLFS chapters list download links inside a “Package Information” table.
 The current implementation relies on the jhalfs `wget-list` fallback instead of parsing that table.
-- **Checksums** – MD5 lookups from jhalfs are planned but not yet wired into the harvest pipeline.
 - **Anchor discovery** – if the heading lacks an explicit `id` attribute, the scraper attempts to locate child anchors or scan the raw HTML.
 If none are found, a warning is recorded and `status.issues` contains a reminder.